Skogarmadr/bachelor-thesis/chapters/03-ethereum.md

 `Gas Limit` are the limit because there is an maximum amount of gaz that we agree to spend for a transaction.
 This is here for avoiding e.g. if there is an error in the code and produce to overpay accidentally to much amount without our will.

 `Gas Price`, is the amount that will increase or decrease the speed of the confirmation of the transaction by the miners in the blockchain.
 On spending less fees on a transaction, this won't be interesting for the miners, thus your transaction should take more time to be mined.
-In the opposite, higher the amount of fees , more the transaction will be mined quickly because more attractive for them.
+In the opposite, higher is the amount of fees , more the transaction will be mined quickly because it is more attractive for them.

 ## Account